jhustata/basic/_sources/lab5.md

 </Details>

 ##### `varlist`
-What if you wish to loop over a list of strings that aren't variables?
+What if you wish to loop over non-variable strings?

 ```stata
  cls